Few-Shot Object Detection: A Comprehensive Survey: Comparison between Meta Learning and Transfer Learning

+After elaborating on different approaches for meta learning as well as transfer learning, we now want to draw a comparison.
+Since single-branch meta learning is less explored in recent works and also falls behind in terms of performance, we discard it in the comparison.
+In \autoref{tab:comparison-meta-transfer}, we compare dual-branch meta learning and transfer learning according to several important aspects.
+Both seem promising for future work and either could benefit by also incorporating ideas from the other training scheme.

 Evaluation of few-shot object detectors requires tailored datasets that distinguish between base and novel categories.
 Therefore, most approaches use specific splits of the common object detection datasets PASCAL VOC~\cite{VOC} and Microsoft COCO~\cite{COCO}.
+Only rarely, other datasets, like FSOD, ImageNet-LOC, or LVIS, are applied.
+Further explanations on these datasets can therefore be found in the appendix in \autoref{sec:appendix-further-results}.
 Generally, few-shot object detectors are evaluated in the $K$-shot-$N$-way manner, i.e., $\Dnovel$ consists of $K$ labeled examples for $N$ novel categories.